aastopher/stakk/docs/source/usage.rst

 cli - using variadic functions
 ==============================

-Variadic functions are compatible with stack cli utility.
+Variadic functions are compatible with stakk cli utility.
 When calling kwargs from the cli; `key=value` should be used instead of `--` and `-`, these are reserved for default arguments.

 **NOTE:** providing type annotations will enforce type, however this will apply to all `*args` or `**kwargs`, if custom logic is needed you can create and pass a custom type function.

 .. code-block:: python

     """This module does random stuff."""
-    import stack
+    import stakk

-    @stack.register('cli')
+    @stakk.register('cli')
     def variadic(*args: str, **kwargs: int):

         print("Positional arguments:")